Joker-KP/buxfer-updater/README.md

 ![](https://github.com/Joker-KP/buxfer-updater/workflows/BuxSync/badge.svg)

-Set of scripts to login into bank account, download statement file and upload it to buxfer.com.
+Automatically log in to your bank account, download statement file and upload it to [buxfer.com](https://www.buxfer.com/).
 Useful for bank accounts not supported for sync in Buxfer.

+# Overview

+[Buxfer](https://www.buxfer.com/) is an online money management software for tracking expenses, budgets, etc.
+It can automatically sync your accounts by connecting to your bank or credit card and downloading transactions and balances.
+Over 20,000 banks are supported all across the world.
+Still...

+There are many bank account not available for sync in Buxfer.
+For these ones, you can only manually enter your transactions or upload a statement (set of transactions) in a format that Buxfer understands.

+...and here comes **BuxSync**

+It can use browser add-on (UI.Vision RPA) to replay your login procedure and statement download for any bank you wish.
+Then it can convert it to the format that is known by Buxfer API, and uploads the updated transactions to your Buxfer account.

+**It can make ALL your accounts sync automatically with Buxfer!**

 # Environment preparation

-## Tools you need to start
+## Tools you need

 1. Virtual machine with some Debian based linux distribution, for example [Ubuntu](https://ubuntu.com/download)